qri-io/rfcs/text/0002-qri_dataset_definition.md

-satisfy the [**FAIR** principle](https://www.nature.com/articles/sdata201618) of being _Findable, Accessible, Interoperable, and Reusable_, in relation to other dataset documents, and related-but-separate technologies such as data catalogs, HTTP API's, and data package formats Datasets are designed to be stored and distributed on content-addressed (identify-by-hash) systems The dataset document definition is built from a research-first principle, valuing direct interoperability with existing standards over novel definitions or specifications.
+satisfy the [**FAIR** principle](https://www.nature.com/articles/sdata201618) of being _Findable, Accessible, Interoperable, and Reusable_, in relation to other dataset documents, and related-but-separate technologies such as data catalogs, HTTP API's, and data package formats.
+Datasets are designed to be stored and distributed on content-addressed (identify-by-hash) systems.
+The dataset document definition is built from a research-first principle, valuing direct interoperability with existing standards over novel definitions or specifications.